The Lov\'{a}sz Local Lemma: Foundations and Applications: Combinatorial applications of the Lov a sz Local Lemma

-for some $n \in \mathbb{N}$, then $R(k,k) > n$.} \end{theorem} \begin{proof} Color the edges of the complete graph $K_n$ using two colors, uniformly at random and independently.
+\begin{theorem} \end{theorem} \begin{proof} Color the edges of the complete graph $K_n$ using two colors, uniformly at random and independently.
 For a set $S$ of $k$ vertices, let $A_{S}$ be the event that all edges with both endpoints in $S$ are monochromatic.
 Then, $\mathbb{P}(A_S) = 2^{1-\binom{k}{2}}$.
-Moreover, $A_S$ is independent of the $\sigma$-algebra generated by the collection of events
+Moreover, $A_S$ is independent of the $\sigma$-algebra generated by the events